sdey02/UMKC_AIAA_Website/docs/justin.md

 -[] In the who we are add images for :
     -[] Meet Our Team
     -[] Research Labs
-    -[] Gallery images have to be filled out
+    -[] images have to be 300 x 300
     -[] Add images in the index.html
+    -[] Need images for Outreach stuff
+-[] Change Gallery header files
+-[] Add email and photos, if we have any for Projects